About-France.com Shopping in France - a brief guide

 Central Paris:

-Rue de Rivoli (running from the Place de la Concorde, past the Louvre, to central Paris) This the area with the most chic shops in Paris.
+Rue de Rivoli (running from the Place de la Concorde, past the Louvre, to central Paris) and the central end of Rue du Faubourg Saint Honoré, one block to the north.
+This the area with the most chic shops in Paris.

 On or near the Boulevard Haussmann, near the Opéra.
 This is the main boulevard for the big department stores, including Galeries Lafayette, Printemps, la Samaritaine, C & A.